TheExploration/Krunker.io-hack/README.md

 # Krunker.io-hack working
 Krunker.io hack (READ)

 !!NOT BY ME!!
-I am just posting whatever hack that works here so that people can find it. (credit: [The Gaming Gurus](https://forum.sys32.dev/d/1-krunker-cheat-loader))
+I am just posting whatever hack that works here so that people can find it. (current credit: [The Gaming Gurus](https://forum.sys32.dev/d/1-krunker-cheat-loader))

 If it is not working, wait and I will update